 In 1774, King Carlos III decided that he just had to have some botanical gardens.
 He commissioned Francesco Sabatini, an Italian architect who designed the Puerta de Alcalá and parts of the Royal Palace, to design them.
 They’re still thriving today, and a true hidden gem among the many parks in Madrid.

-Home to three different greenhouses—each with a different climate—and over 30,000 species of plants, these gardens are an absolute must-see in Madrid!
+Home to three different greenhouses—each with a different climate—and over 30,000 species of plants, Madrid’s Royal Botanical Gardens are an absolute must-see!
 They’re conveniently located near the Prado, making them the perfect spot to relax and get some fresh air after a morning exploring the museum.

 Covering more than 1700 hectares (4200 acres) of land, Casa de Campo is packed with relaxing activities and leisure opportunities.
 On any given warm weekend, local families head here to spend some quality time together.
 It’s a great place to have a picnic, go biking, or simply take a leisurely stroll, and especially gorgeous when the leaves start to change in the fall.

 One of the most unique parks in Madrid and a true hidden gem, Parque del Oeste is dotted with the kinds of evergreen trees usually found farther north in Europe.
 It also has another claim to fame, though: a beautiful rose garden, which displays a colorful rose show each spring.
 Strolling through the park when all the beautiful roses are in bloom is a perfect way to spend an afternoon.

 Just outside the southern edge of the park, you’ll find a curious treasure: the ancient Egyptian Temple of Debod.
 This is the perfect spot to stop and catch the sunset after enjoying a stroll through the rose garden.